junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean looks up at the sky.
 It looks nothing like what his human eyes witnessed before.
 Well, in a way, it might still be the same scene, the mixed dazzling colors, shapes that are like flowing curtains and snakes and flames sweeping across the sky.
 Except now, there are so much more details filling in the blanks.

 Now he sees more than light, more than color, more than sky.
 He sees the world as it is, he sees plasma punching through the ionosphere, he sees electrons leaping in and out of excited atoms, he sees oxygens glowing red and nitrogen beaming green, there is even infrared and ultraviolet that he's sure beyond human eye perception.
-The particles dance in the sky, painting fascinating patterns like tails of dragon, wings of phoenix, eyes of thunderbird.
+The particles dance in the sky, painting fascinating patterns like tails of dragons, wings of phoenixes, eyes of thunderbirds.
 The palette of the universe, so big and so small at the same time.
 A world that no human eyes were meant to witness, and now he is bathed in its beauty and magnificence.
 Because he has an angel inside him.
 He is not watching with eyes alone.

 He doesn't realize tears are streaming down his face until he hears Cas's low soothing voice: "I'm sorry, Dean.
 Is it too much?
 I can restrain the vision, and the other sensations..."